Trodelvy® (sacituzumab govitecan-hziy)

 bCalculated as the last date of hypersensitivity event minus the onset date +1.

-Hypersensitivity adverse events that occurred on the day of or 1 day after infusion were reported by 26.5% (n=71) vs 19.3% (n=48) of patients in the SG vs TPC arms, respectively.
-The median time to onset of the first event of hypersensitivity was 29 days vs 19 days in the SG vs TPC arms, respectively; median time to onset of the first event of Grade ≥3 hypersensitivity was 51 days vs 26 days.10
+Hypersensitivity TEAEs that occurred on the day of or 1 day after infusion were reported by 26.5% (n=71) vs 19.3% (n=48) of patients in the SG vs TPC arms, respectively.
+TEAEs that were deemed treatment related were reported in 16.4% (n=44) vs 10.4% (n=26) of patients in the SG vs TPC arms, respectively.
+The median time to onset of the first event of hypersensitivity was 29 days vs 19 days in the SG vs TPC arms, respectively; median time to onset of the first event of Grade ≥3 hypersensitivity was 51 days vs 26 days.12

 IMMU-132-01 Study in Metastatic Epithelial Cancer

-Patients who had a history of anaphylactic reaction to irinotecan or Grade ≥3 gastrointestinal toxicity to prior irinotecan were excluded from the study.16
+Patients who had a history of anaphylactic reaction to irinotecan or Grade ≥3 gastrointestinal toxicity to prior irinotecan were excluded from the study.2

 References